rydmike/flex_color_scheme/README.md

 your really like to dive into the deep end.
 It is a bit more advanced example than those generally bundled with packages, but not that complicated.

-The **Themes Playground** is best experienced at as high resolution as possible, even 4k.
+The **Themes Playground** web app is best experienced at as high resolution as possible, preferably even 4k.
 It is responsive and works splendidly down to phone sizes too.
-It is however easier to see and experience what each configuration option in FlexColorScheme does, when you use a large screen with high resolution, then you can see the result of all settings at one glance.
+It is however easier to see and experience what each configuration option in FlexColorScheme does, when you use a large screen with high resolution, because then you can see the result of all settings at one glance.

 [<img src="https://rydmike.com/assets_fcsv4/05-web-demo-4k.jpg?raw=true" alt="playground-4k"/>](
 https://rydmike.com/assets_fcsv4/05-web-demo-4k.png?raw=true)